 (b) calculation of the airblast level at its point of reception based on measurement of the airblast level at a reference point determined by the inspector or authorised person to be a point where the relationship between the airblast level as measured at the reference point and at the point of reception can be established.

-[Regulation 11 inserted in Gazette 5 Dec 2013 p.
-5659-63.]
+[Regulation 11 inserted: Gazette 5 Dec 2013 p.
+5659-63; amended: Gazette 10 Jan 2017 p.
+196.]

 12. Rural premises